Belinus-code/ReTi-Label-Parser/README.md

 ## Label Syntax

-Labels must be a single word followed by a colon (e.g., `LOOP:`).
+Labels must be a single word followed by a colon (e.g., `LOOP:`, `Label1:`).
 They are automatically associated with the next valid instruction.
 ```assembly
 # Example Input
 START: